sjspielman/phyphy/README.md

 All outputted trees will have labeled internal nodes that HyPhy applies.

-Briefly, these are the main methods of interest (although there are more!)
+Briefly, these are the main methods of interest (although there are more!):